 : Browse Texas A&M gear at the official on-campus bookstore and grab a snack at the Barnes and Noble Starbucks located inside the Memorial Student Center.Student Recreation Center:

+for treats like ice cream, milkshakes, brownies and cookies!
 Visit the 3-ton Aggie Ring replica located outside the Clayton W. Williams Jr. Alumni Center.
 At 12-feet tall, it makes a great photo opportunity for future Aggies!